sihyun-yu/REPA/preprocessing/README.md

 #### Dataset download

 We follow the preprocessing code used in [edm2](https://github.com/NVlabs/edm2).
-In this code we made a several edits: (1) we removed unncessary parts except preprocessing because this code is only used for preprocessing, (2) we use [-1, 1] range for an input to the stable diffusion VAE (similar to DiT or SiT) unlike edm2 that uses [0, 1] range, and (3) we consider preprocessing to 256x256 resolution.
+In this code we made a several edits: (1) we removed unncessary parts except preprocessing because this code is only used for preprocessing, (2) we use [-1, 1] range for an input to the stable diffusion VAE (similar to DiT or SiT) unlike edm2 that uses [0, 1] range, and (3) we consider preprocessing to 256x256 resolution (or 512x512 resolution).

-After downloading ImageNet, please run the following scripts;
+After downloading ImageNet, please run the following scripts (please update 256x256 to 512x512 if you want to do experiments on 512x512 resolution);

 ```bash
 # Convert raw ImageNet data to a ZIP archive at 256x256 resolution